weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 20.

-Assume f is bounded and monotonic on [—, 7), with Fourier coefficients ¢,, as given by (62).
+Assume f is bounded and monotonic on [-, 7), with Fourier coefficients c,, as given by (62).

 (a) Use Exercise 17 of Chap.
 6 to prove that {nc,} is a bounded sequence.